cmdr-nova/cmdr-nova.github.io/pages/revosa.md

 permalink: /pages/revosa/
 ---

+***As of August 16th, 2024, [REVOSA] was shuttered in order to remain on the Second Life marketplace page, only, and on August 31st, 2024, Neo Machina was taken offline, in order to save money and re-adjust priorities.
+The below text will remain the way it is as a piece of history that chronicles the efforts I made in building and creating, in Second Life.***

 Since 2015, I've been running a virtual store in the virtual world, [Second Life](https://secondlife.com/){:target="_blank"}.
 This thing started as sort of a "Oh yeah?
 Well I don't *need* you, anyway!" sorta deal.
 In that, I was virtually dating a woman, and we were running a car customization and parts store together.
 After about half a year, she ... out of the blue, decided she liked someone new.
 And then she took all of our work, called it her own, and ditched me.

 Enter: [[REVOSA]](https://marketplace.secondlife.com/en-US/stores/165186){:target="_blank"}